MANUFACTURERS' PROFILES

 FEE and STEMWEDEL

-(Disclaimer: The following information and photographs were personally communicated by Mr. Fee's grandson.
-For legal reasons we cannot endorse any responsibility concerning the commercial details given below.
-Relatives of Mr. Stemwedel are kindly invited to contact the Compass Museum to share their knowledge with us.)
+(Disclaimer: The following information and photographs were personally communicated by Mr. Fee's AND Mr. Stemwedel's grandsons.
+For legal reasons we cannot endorse any responsibility concerning the commercial judgements expressed below.)

 Former US company located 2210 Wabansia Ave.
 Chicago, Illinois.

 Richard Fee founded Fee & Stemwedel in 1930 with Al Stemwedel and Howard Taylor (not related to the famous TAYLOR company).
 Beginning with barometers, they made weather instruments for home and office.
 With the advent of WWII they contracted with the US Navy to produce various ship instruments and spyglasses.
-By the time of the Korean War they were making lensatic and wrist compasses for the US Army.
+By the time of the Korean War (1953) the company landed a defense contract to provide hand-held lensatic and wrist compasses to the U.S. Military.
 Production and sales of a variety of barometers and thermometers for the consumer market continued.
-Because of the quality of the consumer products they were able to sell exclusively thru Marshall Fields (see note below) in Chicago.
-There was a dispute between Mr. Stemwedel and Mr. Fee over quality vs. mass marketing which led to Mr. Fee selling his interest to Mr. Stemwedel and retiring in 1952.
+Because of the quality of the consumer products they were able to sell exclusively through Marshall Fields (see note below) in Chicago.
+There was a dispute between Mr. Stemwedel and Mr. Fee over quality vs. mass marketing which led to Mr. Fee selling his interest to Mr. Stemwedel and retiring in 1952 (year indicated by Mr. Fee's grandson).
 Mr. Stemwedel lowered quality to expand production and lost the Marshall Fields account.
-The company name had been changed to Airguide, a brand name selected earlier by the partners.

 The associates in Chicago (ca. in 1940):